ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/instances.md

 ### Instances -> Credentials

-Here you will find the instances credentials, press the eye to show the password.
+On your instance overview screen, click the credentials tab to view the stored passwords

+By default, passwords are hidden due to their sensitivity, you can click to copy the password to your clipboard or click on the eye symbol to view

 ![Instances](files/instance-credentials.png)